Jana

 The most important question is what integration means to you.

-In less than ideal circumstances, psychedelics can lead to harmful and damaging experiences that can cause long lasting adverse effects.
-There are two sides to every coin however, and these challenging experiences can be integrated with the help of an integration coach.
+In less-than-ideal circumstances, psychedelics can lead to harmful and damaging experiences that can cause long-lasting adverse effects.
+There are two sides to every coin, however, and these challenging experiences can be integrated with the help of an integration coach.
 That being said, a psychedelic experience can be more than just a good or bad trip.
 It can be a rite of passage and an instrument for self-exploration.
-Through putting in the conscious effort and intention, and with care and consideration in regards to the preparation and integration of a psychedelic experience, we can apply a meaningful translation of this inner work into our everyday lives.
+Through putting in conscious effort and intention, and with care and consideration in regard to the preparation and integration of a psychedelic experience, we can apply a meaningful translation of this inner work into our everyday lives.

 The benefits of an interdisciplinary approach to psychedelics